codiume/orbit/packages/astro-seo-schema/README.md

 Please see the [Changelog](CHANGELOG.md) for more information on what has changed recently.

-## Contributing

-Please see [Contributing.md](CONTRIBUTING.md) for details.

-## Security

-If you discover any security related issues, please email author instead of using the issue tracker.

 ## Acknowledgements

 - [React Schemaorg][react-schemaorg]
 - [Tony Sull RFC][tony-sull]

-## License

-Please see the [LICENSE](LICENSE) for more information.

 <!-- Links -->
 [npm]: https://npmjs.com/package/astro-seo-schema
 [astro-seo-meta]: https://github.com/codiume/astro-seo-meta